Histories of Literature optional modules may include:

 Stories of the Novel

 This module traces the major developments and transformations in the genre of prose fiction in the eighteenth century.
 By engaging with significant texts such as Daniel Defoe’s Moll Flanders (1721), Henry Fielding’s Joseph Andrews (1742) and Frances Burney’s Evelina (1778), and encouraging students to observe the continuities and differences between such early-, mid- and late-century works, the module introduces students to influential critical accounts of the ‘rise of the novel’ in the eighteenth century.
 At the same time, by combining these diverse focal texts in seminars/workshops with extracts and examples from contemporaneous and contextual works, and by drawing on a range of novelistic voices, both male and female, the module encourages students to challenge the simplicity of the ‘rise’ story of the novel, and to develop a more complex understanding of the multiple shaping influences on prose fiction in this century; as well as the ability to analyse closely issues of form, style, gender and genre.
 Beginning with examples of earlier, seventeenth-century prose fiction, the module ends by gesturing towards Gothic fiction and the work of Jane Austen, showing how eighteenth-century fiction has powerfully shaped – and continues to shape – modern conceptions of the novel.
-Any additional primary materials will be supplied and the requirement for wider reading in primary and secondary materials will be reflected in formative written work and in the examination rubric.

 Making it New: Modernism and Literary Innovation in the Early Twentieth Century